 Cauliflower is a versatile vegetable but you may end up with more than you can use at one time.
 Whether you are growing it in your garden, found it on sale, or can't use up a whole head, you need a way to keep it from going to waste.

 Freezing is the best way to preserve cauliflower.
 It doesn't dehydrate well, and it will lose nutrients and get mushy if you pressure can it.
-But you don't want to just pop it into a ziplock bag and toss it into the freezer.
+You don't want to just pop it into a ziplock bag and toss it into the freezer.
 Giving the cauliflower florets a quick blanching in boiling water before freezing them ensures that they will retain a good texture when you get around to cooking with them.

 After blanching, freeze them initially in a single layer.
 This prevents the cauliflower florets from clumping together after you place them into freezer bags or containers for frozen storage.
 The fact that they stay loose is a big advantage when, for example, you have a quart container of frozen cauliflower but only need to take out a cup of it for a recipe.
 Here are the easy steps for freezing cauliflower.